Sometimes we distrust God because we misconstrue his intentions.

 They did not understand until after his resurrection that Jesus was executing a different plan that was more elaborate and longer-term than what they envisioned.

-The disciples were right about the end result of this plan.
+The disciples were right about the culmination of this plan.

 Jesus will eventually establish a physical kingdom on earth in which the disciples have special standing.